Influencer Marketing – why should you consider peer review sites?

 Time to read: 2 minutes

-Marc Duke, head of influencer engagement, takes an in-depth look at why even in B2B circles peer review sites matter.
+Marc Duke, head of influencer engagement, takes an in-depth look at why, in B2B circles, peer review sites still matter.

-Influencer Marketing, as the name suggests, is about influencing the various people, groups and organisations that are trusted by the buyer or decision maker when making a decision to purchase products or services.
-One such group are Peer Review websites, where customers leave reviews of recent purchases, and their importance is growing all of the time.
+Influencer Marketing, as the name suggests, is about influencing the people, groups, and organisations that buyers or decision-makers trust when purchasing products or services.
+One such group is Peer Review websites.
+Here, customers leave reviews of recent purchases, and their importance is growing.

 A couple of statistics to back this up: